vijay03/cs360v-f20/notes/vm-basics.md

         * Thus, will work with *all* OS written to the same instruction set
         * Guest OS thinks it is running on bare-metal machine: maintaining this illusion is expensive
     * **Para-virtualization**: where the guest OS knows it is being virtualized, and participates in the process
+* What properties would we like virtual machines to have?
+    * Isolation: a problem in the virtual machine should not affect the host or other virtual machines
+    * Encapsulation: it should be possible to move a virtual machine from one physical machine to another
+    * Performance: running an application on a virtual machine should have performance similar to running it on the host machine.
+* Three goals for a virtual machine architecture:
+    1. Equivalence: The VM should be indistinguishable from the underlying hardware.
+    2. Resource control: The VM should be in complete control of any virtualized resources.
+    3. Efficiency: Most VM instructions should be executed directly on the underlying CPU without involving the hypervisor.
 * The basic way to do virtualization: trap and emulate
     * Whenever guest OS executes any instruction, it results in a trap
     * When we handle the trap in the host OS, we emulate whatever the guest was trying to do